piotrprzeliorz/engineers-thesis-matlab/README.md

 ## Overview

-Part of scripts used in my engineers thesis, that allows  analyze measurement data from the research stand, and provide the result for further analysis.
+Part of DSP scripts used in my engineers thesis, that allows  analyze measurement data from the research stand, and provide the result for further analysis.